-In the IDT, we are responsible for the coordinated delivery of community mental health services in our designated locality.
+As an IDT, we are responsible for the co-ordinated delivery of community mental health services in our designated locality.
 This includes support for children and their families, adolescents, working age and older adults, and individuals with a learning disability.

 We provide clinical interventions to address complex mental health needs, as well as certain specialist difficulties such as ADHD and autism.
 We have a range of qualified and experienced clinicians including doctors, nurses, social workers, occupational therapists, support workers, psychologists and psychological therapists.

 Non-psychotic disorders Severe depression Anxiety Obsessive Compulsive Disorder (OCD) Eating disorders Psychotic disorders Schizophrenia Bipolar Affective DisorderPersonality disordersCognitive impairmentsAlzheimer's diseaseDementiaLearning disabilitiesAttention Deficit Hyperactive Disorder (ADHD)

 The Children, Families and Young People's directorate services cover under 14s and up to age 25.

 The adult directorate services work with individuals aged 25 and over.

 support to individuals with Learning Disabilities who are unable to access the

 other services with necessary adjustments.

 What geographical area does this service cover?